Facebook event page

 The 2017 trials will take place on Saturday, October 14th and Sunday, October 15th.
 The trials begin each day at 9am with Open (advanced dogs and handlers) competing first.
 The Ranch and Pro-Novice classes follows until all entries around 2:30 to 3:30 pm depending on the number of dogs.
 Saturday evening is a potluck for handlers, volunteers, and sponsors.
 Canine behaviorist Ken McCort will be speaking before dinner.
 For information on how to become a sponsor, go to thespicylamb.com/cuyahoga-valley-sheep-dog-trials2

 Spectators should bring their chairs (& pop-up tents).
-You are welcome to pack a lunch but the Stray Dog will be at the trial as a vender.
+Please pack a lunch.
 There will be a lunch break.
 Also, dress for the weather.

 The Cuyahoga Valley Sheep Dog Trials (CVSDT) is a competitive trial in which herding dogs move sheep around a field, through gates, penning and shedding them as directed by their handlers.
 These trials have been held in this country since the 1880s.
 The CVSDT’s Open class is sanctioned by the United States Border Collie Handlers Association (USBCHA).